matchai/spacefish/README.md

 You have the ability to customize or disable specific elements of Spacefish.
 All options must be overridden in your `config.fish`.

+## Troubleshooting

+Having issues?
+Take a look at our [Troubleshooting](./docs/Troubleshooting.md) page.

+Still struggling?
+Please [file an issue](https://github.com/matchai/spacefish/issues/new), describe your problem, and we will gladly help you.

 ## License

 MIT © [Matan Kushner](http://matchai.me)